Kamal R. Woods, MD, MBA, FAANS

 Up to 95% of men and women notice some degenerative changes in their back by age 50.
 For some, those changes result in spinal stenosis or narrowing of the spinal column.
-At Vertrae® in Dayton and Springfield, Ohio, Kamal Woods, MD, MBA, FAANS, diagnoses and treats spinal stenosis to alleviate pain and numbness caused by the condition.
+At Vertrae® in Dayton, Ohio, Kamal Woods, MD, MBA, FAANS, diagnoses and treats spinal stenosis to alleviate pain and numbness caused by the condition.
 To find out if spinal stenosis is causing your pain, call your nearest office or book an appointment online today.

 Spinal stenosis is a condition that occurs when the spinal column within your vertebrae narrows and constricts, placing pressure on the spinal cord within it.
 The narrowing happens slowly over time and can appear anywhere along your back.